bethinkpl/bit-docs/!document_template.md

 If you wish to provide some introductory remarks about the topic, here's place for it.

 ## Classification / acceptance questions
-Questions students could ask themeselves to
+Questions students could ask themeselves to evaluate their competence level.
 Formulate at least one question per competence level.
 Do as many competence levels as you're capable of.
 Starting with the lowest (novice) may be a good strategy.

 ## Sources